|Infection single map||Infection double map||Consumer summary (121 KB, PDF)|

 - This indicator compares the rate of antibiotic use in the general community with those who may have an infection after health care treatment.
 Data were taken for a year with the monthly average presented.
 People were counted only once in a month in this measure, however one person may be counted in more than one month over a year.

-- Those aged 65+ received the most antibiotics, followed by children (0–24 years).
+- Those aged 65 and over received the most antibiotics.

-- When people dispensed antibiotics were counted only once in a year, on average 39.6 percent of people aged 18+ had antibiotics dispensed one or more times.
+- When people dispensed antibiotics were counted only once in a year, 40.2 percent of people in 2017 aged 18+ had antibiotics dispensed one or more times.

 What questions might these data prompt?